LISE++

 Nature, mass and charge:

-the programs displays the chart of nuclides surrounding the current projectile
+the program displays the chart of nuclides surrounding the current projectile

 -